rodrimati1992/abi_stable_crates/readme.md

 ### 0.5

 Support for generating ffi-safe trait objects from trait definitions,using an attribute.
-These traits can have supertraits that used the same attribute as well as those that didn't.
 The generated trait objects can then be constructed from a pointer to a type that implements the trait.

 ### Eventually